renovatebot/renovate/lib/modules/manager/npm/readme.md

 ## Corepack support

-The Renovate full image installs Yarn v1 by support.
+The Renovate full image installs Yarn v1 by default.
-This means that Yarn 2+ are supported "out of the box" only through the traditional approach of configuring a `yarnPath` in `.yarnrc.yml`.
+This means that Yarn 2+ is supported "out of the box" only through the traditional approach of configuring a `yarnPath` in `.yarnrc.yml`.

+The Renovate image will use the Corepack-based versions of pnpm and Yarn, in future.
-We will change the Renovate image to default pnpm and Yarn to be Corepack-based once Node.js defaults to having Corepack enabled.
+We will make this change once Node.js enables Corepack by default.

 ## Use of packageManager URLs